 We usually have to start the roaster to the standard temperature, then release the heat to the average temperature or lower for about 15-30 minutes before roasting the first batch to help ensure the first batch of roasts.
 Guarantee and more stable in quality.
 So what is the right way to start the roaster?

-– Set the heat flow to medium so that it can be used throughout the roasting process.
+– Set the heat flow to medium for the roasting process.

-– Set gas to medium, large heat the machine until the coffee bean temperature meter is 28oC higher than the standard temperature for green coffee into the oven.
+– Set gas to medium, large heat the machine until the coffee bean temperature meter is 28oC higher than the standard temperature for green coffee in the oven.

 – Discharge heat within 20 minutes when the temperature reaches the standard level